 5 Resolutions for a Happier Pet

 Welcome to another day in my life.
-Today is Tuesday and I hope your week is off to a safe and great start.
-The temperatures have dropped to the 40s in south Florida and it is a very busy week for Dab the AIDS Bear and me.
+Today is Friday and I hope your first week of 2015 is off to a beary safe and great start.
+The temperatures are in the high 10s and it is a very busy week for Dab the AIDS Bear and me.

 Now a lot of people make New Year resolutions and a lot of them break those resolutions in the first couple of days into the new year.
 But what about making resolutions that would make your pet happier?